How did Smithwick’s rise from relative obscurity to become the largest ale brewer in Ireland?

 Smithwick’s Brewery was registered as a public company with a capital of £500,000 in 1956.
 That year Guinness, the large Dublin-based brewery, took a stake in the business.

 The Dundalk purchase was to prove problematic.
 Public taste increasingly favoured keg beer, and Smithwick’s lacked sufficient capital to convert the Dundalk brewery for this purpose.
-The Dundalk brewery was sold to Guinness, who invested to convert the plant to lager production.
+The Dundalk brewery was sold to Guinness, who invested to convert the plant towards the production of Harp lager.

 E Smithwick & Sons held over 60 percent of the Irish ale market by 1960, a total of around 60,000 barrels a year.
 The four products were Smithwick’s No.1, a deep gold ale, Smithwick’s Export Ale, Smithwick’s SS Ale, and Smithwick’s Barley Wine.